 If your food truck weighs over 3500 kg or if you own a trailer or supporter, you must hold a BE, C or C1 driving licence.
 C and C1 are tractor driving licences.
 Be aware that a B-driving licence is not sufficient.

-Come up with a name for your food truck and website
+Come up with a food truck name, logo and website

 When you start your food truck business, you have to come up with a company name.
 This name has to be unique in the sector and region in which you operate.
 Most companies also start a website.
-In case you want to start a website for your food truck business, you must first choose a domain name (Internet address).
+If you want to start a website for your food truck business, you must first choose a domain name (Internet address).
 You cannot choose a domain name that is already in use, and your domain name must respect the trademark rights and trade name rights of other companies.
+And think about your logo: an instantly recognisable feature for your food truck business will help you stand out among the many suppliers at festivals.

 Register at the Netherlands Chamber of Commerce (KVK)